 In the daytime...

-During the Hirosaki Cherry Blossom Festival, the park is lined with about 200 stalls, and the delicious smell of the cherry blossoms adds to the cherry blossom viewing mood.
+During the Hirosaki Cherry Blossom Festival, about 200 stalls line the park, and the delicious smell of the cherry blossoms adds to the cherry blossom viewing mood.
 Why not enjoy the Hirosaki Sakura Festival by stimulating your nose, mouth, eyes, and other senses?

-Inside the park where you can enjoy various types of cherry trees (photo: taken by an employee)
+Inside the park where you can enjoy various types of cherry blossoms (photo: taken by an employee)

 At night...

 During the Hirosaki Sakura Festival, the entire park will be specially illuminated at night.
 Visitors can admire Hirosaki Park at night and enjoy a different scene than during the daytime.
-The illuminated areas include the area near the Sugi-no-ohashi Bridge, the Ninomaru Oedare, the longest Yoshino cherry tree in Hirosaki Park, the west moat, and the Neputa-e no Andon (lotus pond, etc.).
-Please enjoy the cherry blossoms of Hirosaki Park, said to be one of the three best nighttime cherry blossom viewing spots in Japan!
+The illuminated areas include the area around the Sugi-no-ohashi Bridge, the Ninomaru Oedare, the longest Yoshino cherry tree in Hirosaki Park, the west moat, and the Neputa-e no Andon (lotus pond, etc.).
+Please enjoy the cherry blossoms of Hirosaki Park, said to be one of the three best nighttime cherry blossoms in Japan!

 Don't miss the popular flower rafts along the outer moat of Hirosaki Park!